Housekeeper employed with Lok Sabha Secretariat tests COVID-19 positive; hospitalised

-A housekeeper working with the Lok Sabha secretariat has been found positive for COVID-19 and admitted to hospital, sources said.
+A housekeeper working with the Lok Sabha Secretariat has tested positive for COVID-19 and admitted to hospital, sources said here.

-The infected man has not attended office for the last few days.
-He had symptoms of fever, cough and breathing problems and was found to be COVID-19 positive, sources said.
+The infected man had not attended office the last few days.
+He had symptoms of fever, cough and breathing problems and was found to be COVID-19 positive, they added.

-They said he has been admitted to the special ward at the Safdarjung hospital here.
+"The infected housekeeper, who still has two years to retire, has been admitted to the special ward at the Safdarjung hospital here," a Lok Sabha official told PTI.

-Eleven members of his family have also been tested for the virus and the results are awaited.
+Eleven members of his family have been tested for the virus and the results are awaited.

+The sources said that his son, who was also tested, is a contractual employee of the Electronics Corporation of India Limited (ECIL) and is engaged in the annual maintenance of security gadgets at the Lok Sabha.

+"The Lok Sabha Secretariat is expected to do contact tracing and route mapping of his son also," he said.

-Local civic authorities have quaratined his house in central Delhi, the sources said.
+Local civic authorities have quarantined his house in central Delhi, the sources added.

+They said the infected housekeeper had visited the RML hospital to get a routine check-up, including for heart ailment, around 10 days ago.
+It was probably during this visit to the hospital that he got infected, his family members feel.

+Incidentally, the Lok Sabha and Rajya Sabha secretariats had on Monday resumed work after a gap of almost three weeks, ever since the lockdown came into effect.

 Humans to blame for COVID-19 and other 'zoonoses'